Alane Freund, MS, MA, LMFT

 Friday - Sunday, 2 nights

-Is your child highly sensitive?
+Do you know a highly sensitive child?
 An observer who asks deep questions?
 Easily overstimulated?
 Or often distressed by the injustice or suffering of others?
 Over 20 percent of children have this trait often overlooked by “one-size-fits-all” parenting advice.
-Do you find the usual approaches just aren’t working with your highly sensitive child?
-Taught by Alane Freund,...
+Do you find the usual approaches just aren’t working with your highly sensitive child clients?
+Taught by...